 The popular Stamina ATS air rower

-Together with my wife I tried this model right after reviewing the Concept2 Model D. It sits on the lower end of the price chart, and goes beyond what many competing models have to offer even at double the price.
+Together with my wife I tried this model right after reviewing the Concept2 Model D. It sits on the lower end of the price chart, and goes beyond what many competing models have to offer even at a much higher price.
 Without doubt, this makes the Stamina ATS air rower one of the most popular indoor rowing machines of all time.

 We tried the red/black version, but I was told that there is no difference whatsoever between each color model.

 At first, the Stamina is an obvious step down from the Concept2 model D. But it’d be weird if it wasn’t.
-For less than one third of the price of the Concept2, the Stamina is still able to compete with it.
+For much less than the price of the Concept2, the Stamina is still able to compete with it.

 Smooth and satisfying